aarongilmore/aarongilmore.github.io/_posts/2018-01-02-lessons-from-freelance.md

 blogJS: blog-styling
 ---

 Towards the end of last year I found myself overwhelmed with anxiety and, to be quite honest, dejection about the type of work I was doing.
 I knew I needed a change so I decided to quit my job with no real plan for what was to come next.
-A little preparation with finances to give myself a bit of a runway and I was ready to great the world of freelance.
+A little preparation with finances to give myself a bit of a runway and I was ready to greet the world of freelance.

 If you find yourself in a similar position hopefully you can find something useful in this article.